Documenta fifteen

 Exhibition design and pavilion architecture in cooperation with INLAND - Documenta 15, Kassel (GER) - 06/22

 INLAND’s exhibition at Documenta 15 unfolds in the Ottoneum Natural History Museum - a heritage listed space dedicated to ecosystems, biodiversity, and human-nonhuman relations.
-Here, INLAND presents a living archive that brings together materials, projects, and collaborations exploring alternative models of coexistence.
+INLAND presents a living archive merging materials, projects and collaborations that explore alternative models of coexistence.

 INLAND is a Spanish arts collective and collaborative agency based in Madrid and the Basque region.
 Working at the intersection of art, agriculture, and activism, it approaches exhibition-making as a form of lived ecological collaboration.